AnkitB47/AutonoMind/README.md

 route `/api/*` requests through the Next.js server, which proxies to the local FastAPI instance.
 To explicitly point to a remote API, set `NEXT_PUBLIC_FASTAPI_URL` to your public RunPod proxy URL.

+When `RUNPOD_URL` is configured on the backend, heavy tasks like audio transcription and image OCR will be delegated to that remote pod.

 ```bash
 NEXT_PUBLIC_FASTAPI_URL=http://localhost:8000 npm run dev